-- Room Change Request Forms which can be found at the Residential Life Office must be completed and signed by all students involved in the room change.
+- Room Change Request Forms which are available from your Resident Advisor and/or your community supervisor, must be completed and signed by all students involved in the room change and the Resident Advisor.

-- All students involved must check out properly and a room inspection will be completed during the change process.
+- All residents involved must check out properly and a room inspection will be completed during the change process.

-- Students will be held responsible for damages not noted on their original Room Condition Report (RCR) or room damage report.
+- Students will be held responsible for any damages they make to their space.

-- Key Exchange must take place in the Residential Life Office.
+- Key Exchange must take place as directed by the community supervisor.

 Village Apartments Eligibility